thtran97/Local-Search-for-SAT/README.md

 ## TODO

+- [ ] Use 2-flip or 3-flip neighborhoods instead of 1-flip ones

 - [ ] Implement other heuristics for choosing unsat clause and variable to flip !

 - [ ] Find benchmarking dataset (e.g. [SATLIB benchmark](https://www.cs.ubc.ca/~hoos/SATLIB/benchm.html)) and criterions for measuring the performance of a strategy and use it to compare with others